 Updating an existing environment

-To update an existing ephemeral environment, create another release that results in the same environment name based on the template.
+Create another release that results in the same environment name based on the environment name template.
 The release will be automatically deployed into the environment.

 Deprovisioning an environment